ibmjstart/bluemix-java-sample-twitter-influence-app/README.md

    ![image](images/environment_variables.png)

    You may do this step later, but your application will fail without it.

-  9. Click: Finish.
+Click: `Finish`.
 Your app will deploy to Bluemix.
 If you haven't already created and bound your cloudant service, please refer to Step 5: Create a Cloudant Service

 **CONGRATS!**  Your app is now published to Bluemix.
 (Note: It can take a few minutes to upload everything and deploy all of the services.)